bem-site/bem-method/blog/doc-update-1/doc-update-1.en.md

 And of course, we want to thank all the respondents who participated in a survey!
 Your answers helped us dramatically in improvement of the documentation and understanding what is really important to you.

 We also added a permanent [feedback tab](https://en.bem.info/feedback/) on the main menu to give you a tool to report us what you think back any time you like.
-You can do this by mail as well: mailto:info@bem.info.
+You can do this by mail as well: [info@bem.info](mailto:info@bem.info).

 Enjoy usage and **Stay BEMed!**